Tabetha's Table

 Perfect Substitutes

 Need a good substitute for Andouille or Chorizo?
-Try adding XXXX to spicy Italian sausage for an emergency chorizo substitution or Polish Kielbasa for andouille.
-They may not have the same spice level, but they can be a great way to bring in different flavors.
+Try mixing smoked paprika and chili powder into spicy Italian sausage for an emergency chorizo substitute, or use Polish Kielbasa as a stand-in for andouille.
+They may not match the spice level exactly, but they're great ways to bring similar flavors into your dish.

 Our In-House Recipes